Let’s Talk About Travel Insurance: The 6 Best Travel Insurance Companies

 Most insurance policies can be categorised as one of the following:

-• Nomad -travelling for a long time or living and working abroad.
+- Nomad -travelling for a long time or living and working abroad.

-• Backpacker – continuous travel, often to multiple countries, over a prolonged period of time.
+- Backpacker – continuous travel, often to multiple countries, over a prolonged period of time.

-• Working holiday – either paid or voluntary work abroad, which often requires a specific visa and usually needs extra cover.
+- Working holiday – either paid or voluntary work abroad, which often requires a specific visa and usually needs extra cover.

-• Annual multi-trip – multiple trips over a 12 month period.
+- Annual multi-trip – multiple trips over a 12-month period.

-• Single trip – a one-off holiday.
+- Single trip – a one-off holiday.

 Do you have a ticket home?
 Some policies require a specific start and end date.
 If you’re travelling more flexibly, you may need to consider a backpacker or nomad policy, over a single or multi-trip policy.

 If you plan to travel to a country under a government advisory (including COVID-19 advisory areas), your insurance could become void.
-There are a few companies who can provide specified cover for destinations where travel goes against your government’s foreign office’s advice, and they typically include areas in conflict and remote destinations.
+There are a few companies that can provide specified cover for destinations where travel goes against your government’s foreign office’s advice, and they typically include areas in conflict and remote destinations.

 Most insurance policies also provide cover for one of three destination areas:

-• Europe
+- Europe

-• Worldwide
+- Worldwide

 What does travel insurance cover?